 For regular admission to the program, a student must ordinarily have a degree in history with a 3.0 undergraduate GPA, a GRE score of 151 on the verbal section and 4.0 on the writing section.
 Applicants with a 3.5 undergraduate GPA or higher are exempt from taking the GRE.
 Three letters of recommendation, a one-two page statement of purpose, a writing sample (minimum of four pages), and official transcripts are also required.
 If an applicant's undergraduate degree is in social studies, or in a social science other than history, a student may be admitted provisionally with the permission of the Department of History.
-MA in History The department of History offers three distinct tracks leading to the MA in History: The Thesis Track - (please see the list of concentration available for this track listed above) requires fifteen hours in a major field, nine hours in a minor field, and six thesis hours.
+The department of History offers three distinct tracks leading to the MA in History: The Thesis Track - (please see the list of concentration available for this track listed above) requires fifteen hours in a major field, nine hours in a minor field, and six thesis hours.
 The Public History Track - requires fifteen hours in public history courses (including HIST 5400: Introduction to Public History), nine hours in a minor field, three hours in an internship, and three thesis hours.
 The Generalist (non-thesis) Track - requires nine hours in US History, nine hours in World History, nine hours in a thematic field, three hours in an elective, and written and oral examinations.
 All graduate students, regardless of track or concentration, must complete a course in historiography, a course in historical writing, and at least four seminars at the 6000-level.
 In addition, all students must meet a Foreign Language requirement by: 1.
 Completing a language course numbered 2002 with a B or higher; 2.
-Successfully passing a graduate-level translation course or its equivalent; 3.
+Earning a B or higher in an undergraduate or graduate-level translation course or its equivalent; 3.
 Earning at least an 80% on a translation test administered by Academic Testing Services; 4.
-Passing two 6000 World History courses (these courses are in addition to the thirty-six hours required and do not count toward a major or minor field); 5.
-Completing two graduate level Department of History Study Abroad courses (these courses are in addition to the thirty-six hours required and do not count toward a major or minor field).
-Certificates:

-The History Department also offers two graduate certificate programs.
-The Museum Studies Certificate, offered in association with the Atlanta History Center, requires three museum studies seminars, the Material Culture Seminar, and museum internship.
+Earning a B or higher in two 6000 World History courses (these courses are in addition to the thirty-six hours required and do not count toward a major or minor field); 5.
+Earning a B or higher in two graduate level Department of History Study Abroad courses (these courses are in addition to the thirty-six hours required and do not count toward a major or minor field).
+Certificate Museum Studies Certificate The Museum Studies Certificate, offered in association with the Atlanta History Center, requires three museum studies seminars, the Material Culture Seminar, and museum internship.
 Students may elect to take the majority of these classes as part of the M.A. program, or they may add this certificate to an existing M.A. degree in history.
-The Public History Certificate is designed for individuals who already hold an M.A. in History or a related field and would like to gain additional training in public history to prepare for a career.
+Public History Certificate The Public History Certificate is designed for individuals who already hold an M.A. in History or a related field and would like to gain additional training in public history to prepare for a career.
 Students must take Introduction to Public History, nine hours of public history seminars, and the Public History Internship.
-Academic Standards:
+Department of Music Humanities 105 • 678-839-6516 www.westga.edu/music/ Professors: